-SCAM ALERT: Beware of Phony Credit and Debit Card Cancellation Phone Calls
+SCAM ALERT: Beware of Phone Calls Warning Your Credit and Debit Cards Have Been Cancelled

 What should you do if you're contacted?

-Remember, text or voicemail messages warning of problems with your account and offering a "quick fix" if you enter your account information are always phony.
+Phone calls, text messages, emails, etc. warning of problems with your account and offering a 'quick fix' if you enter your account information are always fraudulent.
 A legitimate financial institution might use a phone message to make you aware of a potential problem, but only if you have previously provided your number and specifically asked to be notified in that manner.
-You should never be asked to give sensitive personal information over the phone.